hamishhuggard/triage_concept_drift/README.md

 ## TODO

- * Implement code in `MultiDriftDetector` for restoring from interrupt.
+General:
+ * Make sure notebook still works with name changes

+MultiDriftDetector:
- * Differentiate concept drift detector from real drift detector?
+ * Restoring from interrupt
+ * Incorporate CDDM
+ * Incorporate Bayes
+ * Handling freetext
+ * Handle Bonferonni corrections properly

+README:
- * In README, describe the contents of the repository
+ * Describe the contents of the repository
- * In README, talk about the choice of underlying drift detector.
+ * Talk about the choice of underlying drift detector

+Dash app:
+ * Central display of all drifting streams
+ * Add comments explaining how everything works

 <!--